 Except for war memorials and sculptures, all Heritage assets are generally currently insured under the Council's All Risks insurance policy.
-In order to support this insurance a full valuation of all civic regalia items (including furniture and paintings etc.) is periodically undertaken and these are the valuations used in the Balance Sheet.
+In order to support this insurance a full valuation of all civic regalia items is periodically undertaken and these are the valuations used in the Balance Sheet.